alexjfecteau/smatrix/README.md

 # README #

-Compute EM propagation in polar material on Bragg multilayer using the scattering matrix method.
+Compute EM reflectance and transmittance of multilayer using the scattering matrix method.

 ### How to build the C++ code ###
-Run cpp/compile.bat
+Run cpp/build.bat

 ### Dependencies ###